TheBlackArcsLuke/ISP/README.txt

 ./isp_data/data/Consumer Price Index by product group, monthly, percentage change, not seasonally adjusted, Canada, provinces, Whitehorse, Yellowknife and Iqaluit/18100004.csv

 Description: Monthly Consumer Price Index by product group data from Statistics Canada separated by region.
-This project creates a filtered version of this dataset that includes entries only for Food product categories, and uses it to consider inflation in historical price change analyses.
+This project contains a script to filter a version of this dataset to include entries only for Food product categories, and uses it to consider inflation in historical price change analyses.
+The original full dataset filtered by this script has been removed due to filesize limitations so we will work with the filtered version.
 Key columns: REF_DATE, GEO, Products and product groups, VALUE

 Other information: